The Two Types of SOC 2 Consultants

 Good consultants work with reputable audit firms and make introductions.
 They know what specific auditors look for, how they evaluate evidence, and where they push back.
 A consultant who has never worked with the auditor you selected is learning on your engagement.

-Ask: Which audit firms do you typically work with?
+Which audit firms do you typically work with?

 6. Do they handle the auditor communication?